k-neha19/k-neha19/README.md

 ---

 ## 👩‍💻 About Me
-- 🔭 Currently working on **Java, Spring Boot, Docker, CI/CD pipelines**
-- 🌱 Learning **Kubernetes, AWS, Ansible, Terraform**
-- 💡 Passionate about **automation, backend engineering, and deployment pipelines**
-- 🎯 Goal: Become a **Cloud-ready DevOps Engineer & Full Stack Pro**
+👋 Hi there!
+I’m **K Neha**, a passionate developer and tech enthusiast on a mission to build impactful, real-world solutions!
+🚀 **Java Full Stack Developer | DevOps & Cloud Learner**
+🎓 Currently exploring and mastering modern DevOps tools like **CI/CD, Jenkins, Maven, Ansible, Terraform, Docker**, and cloud concepts to automate development and deployment workflows.
-- ⚡ I love exploring tools that improve performance and developer workflow
+⚡ I love exploring tools that improve performance and developer workflow

 ---